tocisz/homepage-data/posts_source/015-How-to-count.md

 endmodule
 ```

-Is there difference in FPGA resources usage?
+Is there a difference in FPGA resources usage?

 | Utilization                                         | c100_mod | c100_if  |
 | --------------------------------------------------- | --------:| --------:|